Jane Sanders Stadium

 Jane Sanders Stadium, nicknamed "The Jane", is an outdoor softball stadium in Eugene, Oregon, United States.
-Located on the south side of the University of Oregon (UO) campus at 18th and University, it is the home field of the Oregon Ducks of the Pac-12 Conference.
+Located on the south side of the University of Oregon (UO) campus at 18th and University, it is the home field of the Oregon Ducks of the Big Ten Conference.

 Robert C. "Bob" Sanders donated more than $16 million to build the stadium, a memorial to his late wife Jane Sanders, who had been a longtime fan of Ducks softball.
 Former Ducks softball coach Becky Sisley matched other donations, up to $200,000.
 The total cost of the stadium was $17.2 million.

 The stadium was opened in 2016 and expanded a year later with an additional 1,000 permanent general admission seats in the outfield.
 The official seating capacity is 2,500.

 History

 On June 7, 2014, US$10 million gift from alum and football player Robert Sanders supported a new stadium project to be named in honor of his wife, Olive Jane (Daggett) Sanders.
 They met at the University of Oregon, where she was a member of Pi Beta Phi, cheerleader for the Ducks, class of 1950, and he was a fullback on the football team, class of 1951.

 The Sanders were successful in the lumber industry with their business, RSG Forest Products Inc., on the west coast.
 Jane frequently attended Ducks softball games with her grandchildren; Bob wanted to honor her and support the Oregon Ducks.
 In May 2016, Bob Sanders donated an additional $6 million toward completion of the stadium.
 The total cost of construction was $17.2 million.